Welcome to Maple Street Psychology

 Mindfulness Based Cognitive Therapy (MBCT)

 This is a method of meeting and responding to the mental health needs of children using suitable interventions in dealing with children’s brain development.
-Children’s experiences are often communicated through play and can become an important vehicle to children to know and accept themselves.
+Children’s experiences are often communicated through play and can become an important vehicle for children to know and accept themselves.